 At Serenity Education we are dedicated to meeting the academic, behavioural, therapeutic, and vocational needs of our students.
 Our mission is to create, adapt, and implement functional curricula necessary to meet the diverse individual needs of our student population and increase current and future independence.
 This ensures all students have the values, units and skills to thrive in our mainstream world.
 Mission Statement >

 Serenity School is a unique SEMH provision following a therapeutic humanistic approach to education and childhood development; we are part of ‘The Consortium for Therapeutic Communities’.
-Our goal is to ensure that vulnerable children stay within an educational setting or return from home education before eventually returning back to mainstream or specialist provisions as quickly as possible.
-Serenity is built upon the vision and excellence of highly skilled professionals with over 20 years of experience in education and in clinical environments.
+At Serenity, we aim to ensure that vulnerable children stay within education and start to build self-worth and independence.
+Quite often, pupils will return from home education or have moved between schools or providers frequently before eventually settling with us and committing to full time education again.
+In doing so, they begin to access a broad curriculum which includes life coaching and five good qualifications at GCSE including English and Mathematics.
+Serenity School is built upon the vision and excellence of highly skilled professionals with over 20 years of experience in education and in clinical environments.
 Through experiences gained we recognise that the well-being and academic achievement of the majority of young people is significantly accelerated by addressing the root causes of behavioural, emotional, social difficulties, and without this some young people simply cannot access education.

 Our staff members, including, but not limited to, special education teachers, instructional aides, speech language therapists, occupational therapists, social workers, and administration.